 Surprisingly for case \emph{LAT}, which corresponds to the smallest dataset, we are able to infer the main flow features and the errors are still acceptable.
 This illustrates the potential of spatially-averaged data in the context of flow reconstruction by PINNs.
 Indeed combining \emph{LAT} observations with one and two additional 2D-2C PIV measurements improves dramatically the accuracy of the inference : the results of the \emph{LAT-PIV} case outperform the \emph{PLIF-PIV} ones and for the case \emph{LAT-2PIV} the accuracy of the reconstruction is equivalent or better than that obtained for the case \emph{3D-LIF}, with notably an error on $u$-velocity twice as low, see Table~\ref{table:overall}.

-In order to compare further the inference results, we present in Figure~\ref{fig:prof_y} the flow profiles along the $x$-direction at $z=0.154$ (upper plot) and in the near wall region $z=0.07$ (lower plot).
+In order to compare further the inference results, we present in Fig.~\ref{fig:prof_y} the flow profiles along the $x$-direction at $z=0.154$ (upper plot) and in the near wall region $z=0.07$ (lower plot).
 We observe a good agreement with the reference results at $z=0.154$ for all cases inside the gravity current.
 For $x>4.3$, the $u$-velocity is overpredicted for cases \emph{LAT} and \emph{3D-LIF}, for which only density observations are available.
 Since in this zone the density does not vary significantly ($\rho\simeq0$), we suspect that the reconstruction setups suffer from a lack of relevant observational data in this area, leading to poor predictions.
 For the case \emph{LAT-2PIV}, an excellent agreement with the reference results is observed for all velocity components.
 In particular, despite the low magnitude of the $w$-velocity, all variations are accurately captured.
-Near the wall at $z=0.07$, the quality of the predictions deteriorates according to the evolution of the error given by Figure~\ref{fig:distriberror}.
-For the cases \emph{LAT-PIV},\emph{LAT-2PIV} and \emph{3D-LIF} an overall good agreement is however observed with the reference results, but none of the reconstruction setups can predict accurately the peak values of $w$-velocity.